e-picas/dev-tools/README.md

     sh ./dev-tools.sh -h action

-To run an action, run:
+To actually run an action, use:

     sh ./dev-tools.sh [global options] [action options] action_name

+For any command line call, you can add the `--dry-run` option to debug what would be done by your script but not run it actually:

+    sh ./dev-tools.sh [global options] --dry-run [action options] action_name

 ## Configuration & Dependencies

 The package is distributed with a configuration file named `dev-tools.conf` with default settings.
 You can define or re-define some settings in this file to fit your environment needs globally.
-You can also over-write all configuration values in a specific `.devtools` file at the root directory of each project.
-The configuration files used are INI like:
+If you use this package as a "standalone" tool to manage different projects, you can also over-write all configuration values in a specific `.devtools` file at the root directory of each project.

+The configuration files have to be written as shell scripts:

     # comment begins with a sharp
+    CONFIG_VAR=value
-    CONFIG_VAR=my value
+    OTHER_CONFIG_VAR="my value with space"

-Any available configuration variable is shown in the usage string.
+Any available configuration variable is shown in the usage string of each action.

 Configuration variables are named following some simple rules: